Detroit Mercy visits NC State following Morsell’s 21-point game - WTOP News

 Raleigh, North Carolina; Saturday, 1 p.m.
 EST

-BOTTOM LINE: NC State hosts the Detroit Mercy Titans after Casey Morsell scored 21 points in NC State’s 82-70 victory over the Saint Louis Billikens.
+BOTTOM LINE: NC State takes on the Detroit Mercy Titans after Casey Morsell scored 21 points in NC State’s 82-70 victory over the Saint Louis Billikens.

-The Wolfpack are 6-0 on their home court.
-NC State leads the ACC with 15.3 fast break points.
+The Wolfpack have gone 6-0 in home games.
+NC State is seventh in the ACC scoring 79.5 points while shooting 45.6% from the field.

-The Titans have gone 0-9 away from home.
-Detroit Mercy is 0-9 in games decided by 10 or more points.
+The Titans are 0-9 on the road.
+Detroit Mercy allows 77.4 points to opponents and has been outscored by 16.4 points per game.

 NC State is shooting 45.6% from the field this season, 2.2 percentage points lower than the 47.8% Detroit Mercy allows to opponents.
-Detroit Mercy averages 61.0 points per game, 9.5 fewer points than the 70.5 NC State allows.
+Detroit Mercy averages 5.4 made 3-pointers per game this season, 1.7 fewer made shots on average than the 7.1 per game NC State gives up.

-TOP PERFORMERS: D.J.
-Burns is averaging 13.3 points and 5.3 rebounds for the Wolfpack.
-DJ Horne is averaging 14.8 points over the last 10 games for NC State.
+TOP PERFORMERS: DJ Horne is shooting 42.6% from beyond the arc with 2.6 made 3-pointers per game for the Wolfpack, while averaging 14 points and 1.5 steals.
+Jayden Taylor is shooting 43.1% and averaging 14.1 points over the past 10 games for NC State.

-Jayden Stone is averaging 18.9 points, 5.8 rebounds and 1.5 steals for the Titans.
-Marcus Tankersley is averaging 14.2 points over the last 10 games for Detroit Mercy.
+Jayden Stone is shooting 34.5% from beyond the arc with 2.6 made 3-pointers per game for the Titans, while averaging 18.9 points, 5.8 rebounds and 1.5 steals.
+Marcus Tankersley is shooting 42.2% and averaging 14.2 points over the last 10 games for Detroit Mercy.

 LAST 10 GAMES: Wolfpack: 7-3, averaging 80.3 points, 36.6 rebounds, 13.2 assists, 7.8 steals and 2.7 blocks per game while shooting 45.8% from the field.
 Their opponents have averaged 71.7 points per game.